visualbuilder/filament-export-scheduler/README.md

 ```

-## New Feature - Filtering Exports by a related model
+## New Feature - Filtering Exports by a related attribute/model

 Typical scenario might be exporting all Orders but filtered by a specific Organisation.
 In order to filter by organisation we need to know the field that should be searchable.

 This requires adding the ``InteractsWithExportSchedulerFilter`` to the Models that can be filtered.

-The trait has the $filterOptionLabel property allowing us to define which column should be used for the filter label.
-And excludeFilterableRelations allows you to exclude relations which should not be included in the filter, by default all BelongsTo relations will be included.
-MorphTo relations are also supported when filtering nested attributes.

-}

 ```php
 trait InteractsWithExportSchedulerFilter